college mcp-logo-header-white mcpherson

 • "Wheels of Change"

-McPherson College, the only college in America offering a four-year bachelor’s degree program in automotive restoration technology, announces the launch of a webinar series called “Wheels of Change: How the Car Automobile Shaped Our Lives.”
-This six-week summer series focuses on the people, innovations, and the art that helped shape the automotive industry and will feature car-world insiders from around the country.
-The first webinar is June 25, 2020 at 12 p.m.
-CDT
+“Wheels of Change: How the Car Automobile Shaped Our Lives” is a six-part series focused on the people, innovations, and the art that helped shape the automotive industry and features car-world insiders from around the country.

 Phone: (620) 242-0486